Regulatory actions for April 11, 2025

 April 11, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Turbett Surgical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arcturus, Bayer, Belief Biomed, Biocon, Brainstorm, Oragenics, Takeda.

 Briefs